MadMaximusJB/quorra/README.md

     - Press and hold `F9` to start listening.
     - Speak your query clearly into the microphone.
     - Release `F9` to process your input and get a response.
+    - Use the word "search" at the beginning of your query to have Quorra search the web

 ### Project Structure